anaquinpm/tutos/README.md

 ## References

-- The Linux Terminal: What Developers and Cloud Users Need to Know
+- The Linux Terminal Everywhere: WSL, containers, VScode and the Cloud
 - To the grocery store with Git - Building code as a team is key.